 Sasha started playing drums at eight years old.
 She pursued a jazz emphasis at her high school, Oakland School for the Arts, where she picked up the vibraphone at age 13.
 She is an alumni of the SF Jazz High School All Stars Orchestra and the Banff International Workshop in Jazz and Creative Music.
-She headlined festivals like the Atlanta Jazz Festival, NYC Winter Jazz Festival, and the Burlington Discover Jazz Festival, all by the age of 19.
+She headlined festivals like the Atlanta Jazz Festival, NYC Winter Jazz Festival, and the Burlington Discover Jazz Festival, by the age of 19.

 Sasha has gone on to perform at venues such as the Fox Theater, The Jazz Gallery, Treasure Island Music Festival, Davies Symphony Hall, the Jazz Education Network Conference, the SF Jazz Miner Auditorium, and the Next Generation Monterey Jazz Festival.
-She has had the honor of sharing the stage with musicians such as Ravi Coltrane, indie rock artist Beck, Vince Lateano, Miles Okazaki, and Victor Wooten, performing more recently with contemporary jazz pioneers Tyshawn Sorey and Matt WIlson.
-She also substitutes for, teaches, and performs with jazz vibraphonist Warren Wolf, and routinely headlines her own shows internationally.
+She has had the honor of sharing the stage with musicians such as Ravi Coltrane, indie rock artist Beck, Vince Lateano, Miles Okazaki, Matt Wilson, and Victor Wooten, performing more recently with award winning drummer-composer Tyshawn Sorey's sextet.
+She also substitutes for, teaches, and performs with jazz vibraphonist Warren Wolf.

 PRAISE FOR SASHA BERLINER